the1lab/1lab/src/Logic/Propositional/Classical/CNF.lagda.md

 possible choices of normal form, but we will be focusing on **conjunctive normal form**, or CNF for short.

-An statement in propositional logic is in conjunctive normal form if it is written as a conjunction of disjunctions of (potentially negated) atoms.
+A statement in propositional logic is in conjunctive normal form if it is written as a conjunction of disjunctions of (potentially negated) atoms.
 As an example, something like $(P \vee \neg Q) \wedge (\neg R \vee P)$ is in conjunctive normal form, yet something like $(P \wedge Q) \vee \neg R$